+India is the world’s second-largest telecommunications market.
 The mobile phone industry in India is likely to contribute US$ 400 billion to the country’s gross domestic product (GDP) and has the potential to generate about 4.1 million additional jobs by 2020, as per Ms Anne Bouverot, Director General, Groupe Speciale Mobile Association (GSMA).

-“India is a place for investment and innovation for Vodafone.
-India is one of the two biggest markets for us along with Germany.
-The company is investing nearly US$ 3 billion over the next two years in India in expanding its network infrastructure and distribution channel in the country,” according to Mr Vittorio Colao, CEO, Vodafone Plc.
+“India’s data story is very promising.
+Vodafone is investing nearly US$ 3 billion over the next two years in India in expanding its network infrastructure and distribution channel in the country,” as per Mr Vittorio Colao, CEO, Vodafone Plc.

 The telecommunications industry attracted foreign direct investments (FDI) worth US$ 59,796 million between April 2000 to January 2014, an increase of 6 per cent to the total FDI inflows in terms of US$, according to data published by Department of Industrial Policy and Promotion (DIPP).